User personalization layer

 This system was not shut down properly.
 Please log off immediately and contact your system administrator.<!--NeedCopy-->

 The log file, ulayersvc.log, contains the output of the user personalization layer software where changes are logged.

 Keep the following limitations in mind when installing and using the user personalization layer feature.

-- Do not migrate PvD data to user personalization layer.
+Do not migrate PvD data to the user personalization layer feature.

-- Do not migrate existing user layers from the full App Layering product to user personalization layer.
+Do not migrate existing user layers from the full App Layering product to the user personalization layer feature.

-Group Polices (Computer Configurations): User layer settings override settings applied to the Master Image.
-Therefore, the changes that are made in Computer Settings using a GPO are not always present for the user on the next session login.
+In Group Polices (Computer Settings), User layer settings override settings applied to the master image.
+Therefore, the changes you make in Computer Settings using a GPO are not always present for the user on the next session login.

 To get around this issue, create a User Logon Script that issues the command: